Condensed and revised from

 But his full name?
 “Come now, Neb-u-chad-nezz-ar – time to eat!”

-However his mother said his name, when he grew up, people far and wide would know his full name…and plus: King Nebuchadnezzar the Great: Ruler over the mighty kingdom of Babylon.
+Whatever his mother may have called him, when he grew up, people far and wide would know his full name…and plus: King Nebuchadnezzar the Great: Ruler over the mighty kingdom of Babylon.

 This booklet you’re looking at will at first take a close look at this chapter, revealing the meaning of Nebuchadnezzar’s image, followed by a brief explanation of the last six verses of the 11th chapter of Daniel.

-The interpretation for these two chapters comes from a book written in the late 1800s—Daniel and the Revelation, by Uriah Smith—which sold over a million copies and is still considered one of the all-time best-selling commentaries on these apocalyptic books of the Bible.
+The interpretation for these two chapters comes from a book written in the late 1800s—Daniel and the Revelation, by Uriah Smith.
+The book sold over a million copies in several languages, and it is still considered one of the all-time best-selling commentaries on these apocalyptic books of the Bible.

 1 And in the second year of the reign of Nebuchadnezzar, Nebuchadnezzar dreamed dreams, wherewith his spirit was troubled, and his sleep brake from him.